MissK143/Proactive-Engagement-Analytics-Predicting-Customer-Retention-Interaction-Trends/README.md

 The ARIMA model provided accurate forecasts, with low MAE and RMSE values, indicating the model captured engagement trends effectively.
 This provides actionable insights for the customer success team.

 ## Files:
-- `data/`: Contains raw and cleaned datasets.
+- `plots/`: Contains data visualisations, Forecasted results.
 - `scripts/`: Includes all R scripts for data preparation, modeling, and evaluation.
-- `results/`: Forecasted results and plots.

 ## Conclusion:
 This project demonstrates my ability to work with time series data, build predictive models, and generate actionable insights to improve customer retention in a SaaS business.